bomonike/bomonike.github.io/cat.md

 25 question post assessment

+## Questions

+Diesel engines power the electric drives of several Cat machines and Progress Rail locomotives.

+Which of the following Cat products have diesel electric systems in them?
+	a) 775G Off-Highway Truck
+	b) 906 compact wheel loader
+x	c) 988K XE wheel loader
+x	d) EMD locomotive

+Which of the following are the main components of an electric drive?
+	a) differential
+x	b) engine
+x	c) generator
+	d) torque converter

+Which component is found in both off-highway trucks with mechanical drive trains and off-highway trucks with electric drive trains? x	a) final drive
+	b) retarding grid
+	c) torque converter
+	d) transmission

+In the electric drive of off-highway trucks, the engine (1) drives a three-phase synchronous generator (2) through a torsional rubber coupling, and the driveshaft  (for a 795 AC off-highway truck only).
+Three-phase AC produced by the generator is sent to the power inverter cabinet (3) through bus cables.
+The power inverter rectifies the three-phase AC to direct current (DC).
+The drive train ECM controls the generator output current to the power inverter cabinet and monitors operator power train inputs and other machine functions.
+The drive train ECM then commands the motor ECMs to supply current to the electric drive traction motors (4) from the inverter cabinet.
+The electric drive traction motors provide the power for machine travel based on inputs received from the operator controls.
+The electric drive also controls machine retarding.
+During the retarding mode, the traction motors are used to generate power.
+The power generated is the result of the energy required to maintain or reduce the machine speed while traveling downhill.
+Mechanical power from the ground is delivered via the final drives (5) to the electric drive traction motors.
+In the retarding mode, the traction motors act as generators and deliver power to the inverter cabinet.
+The inverter cabinet rectifies the AC from the traction motors to DC.
+This DC power is delivered to the retarding grid (6).
+The retarding grid dissipates the electric power in the form of heat.

+Dedicated trolley substations (1) convert AC to DC.
+A typical substation can supply 2500 volts DC (VDC), handle 10 megawatts (MW) of power, and feed 500 meters of trolley line (2).
+This is enough to support up to three trucks at a time.
+The off-highway truck engages and disengages with the trolley line via two pantographs (3) while traveling.
+While engaged with the trolley line, the truck's traction power is supplied only by the trolley, and engine speed is reduced to 1300 rpm to support only parasitic loads (standby power).

+Which of the following are examples of Cat products with hybrid electric systems? x	a) 300.9D VPS mini excavator with HPU300 remote power unit x	b) 795F AC off-highway truck with trolley attachment
+	c) AP1055F asphalt paver with SE50 V screed
+	d) R1700K XE load-haul-dump with MEC500 mobile equipment charger

+Which of the following are key components of the marine hybrid propulsion system? x	a) electric motors x	b) engines x	c) storage batteries
+	d) UPS flywheels

+How do the pantographs of the trolley attachment for the 795F AC off-highway truck work? x	a) they connect to the trolley line and provide electric power to the electric drive traction motors
+	b) they connect to the trolley line and provide electric power to the retarding grid
+	c) they connect to the trolley line and provide electric power to the three-phase synchronous generator
+	d) they connect to the trolley line and provide electric power to the trolley substation

+Fully electric systems feature single or multiple non-engine electric power sources.
+Typically, fully electric systems are either powered by rechargeable batteries, or are tethered to utility power.

+A 41 kilowatt (kW) battery takes about three hours to charge.
+Fully charged, the machine can operate in a medium-duty application (such as mixed truck loading or material handling) for up to 4.5 hours.
+The batteries are sealed and maintenance-free, with no need to monitor liquid levels or add water.
+When the next generation of the 906 CWL featuring a larger battery is introduced, working times are expected to increase to eight hours, in-line with many working shifts.
+Additional built-in charge modes may be available as well, including a rapid-boost mode to take maximum advantage of short recharge periods when the machine is idle, and a slower overnight mode to condition the lithium-ion batteries and extend battery pack life.

+Which of the following Cat products have fully electric systems in them?
+	a) 300.9D mini excavator
+	b) 795F AC Off-Highway Truck
+x	c) 906 compact wheel loader
+	d) 988K XE large wheel loader

+Which of the following components may be used by a motor-driven gas compressor set? x	a) autotransformer
+	b) auxiliary power transformer x	c) current transformer
+	d) drive power transformer

+Which of the following Cat products are battery-powered?
+	a) 7295 electric rope shovel
+	b) 8750 dragline
+	c) CN2785 electric motor
+x	d) R1700K XE load-haul-dump

+## FET01 Introduction to Electrification Technology

+Which electric drive system component is only found on AC off-highway trucks?
+	a) accessory power converter
+	b) electric drive motor
+	c) generator
+x	d) retarding grid

+Which electric drive system component is only found on D7E track-type tractors? x	a) accessory power converter
+	b) electric drive motor
+	c) power inverter cabinet
+	d) retarding grid

+Which electric drive system component is only found on D6 XE track-type tractors?
+	a) DT ECM
+	b) GPIC ECM
+	c) MPIC ECM
+x	d) PIC ECM

+Which electric drive system component is only found on 988K XE wheel loaders?
+	a) electric drive motor
+	b) electric drive transmission
+	c) final drives
+x	d) transfer gear housing

+Which electric drive system component is NOT found on F-series asphalt pavers with screeds? x	a) electric drive motor
+	b) generator
+	c) inverter
+	d) screed heater

+Which electric drive system component is NOT found on locomotives with electric drives?
+	a) generator
+x	b) generator ECM
+	c) inverter
+	d) traction motor

+Hybrid electric systems consist of multiple power sources, including diesel or gas engines, batteries, tethered or cable-powered systems, hydraulic accumulators, and high-speed flywheels.

+Some microgrid electric power systems are able to be housed within energy storage modules.
+These modules contain some or all of the components mentioned above.
+In addition, the module has a remote monitoring system, which allows the module to be monitored and controlled from a back office.
+Microgrid storage modules come in three different system options.
+Click or tap on the module types below to learn more about each:

 ### Basic Electricity

 Electricity is the flow of electrons in a conductor.
 It is a phenomenon whose effects are experienced through such things as heat, light and magnetism.
 It is said that flashlights, electric drills, motors, etc. are generally recognized as electric.
 However, computers and televisions are often referred to as electronic.
 What is the difference?